-1. The Basic Rules:
+1. The Basic Expectations

-- a) Uniform Regulations These are revised regularly and pupils will be advised of any changes.
-School uniform is obligatory when attending school either in class, at external examinations or School Functions unless specifically excused.
+a) Uniform Regulations

+These are revised regularly and pupils will be advised of any changes.
+School uniform is obligatory when attending school - either in class, at external examinations or School Functions unless specifically excused.
 The unavoidable wearing of non-school uniform must be covered by a parental note to the Year Head.
-Pupils using the playing fields and games facilities must wear the appropriate clothing. - b) Personal appearance (e.g. hair styles, make-up, jewellery etc.) Must avoid extremes of fashion as determined by the School and must conform with the accepted rules of tidiness, cleanliness and safety.
-The school expects that uniform should always be well presented, i.e. clean, neat and tidy. - c) Punctuality Pupils are expected to be in school each day by 8.45am recurring lateness may be subject to sanction.
+Pupils using the playing fields and games facilities must wear the appropriate clothing.

+b) Personal appearance (e.g. hair styles, make-up, jewellery etc.) Pupils must avoid extremes of fashion as determined by the School and must conform with the accepted rules of tidiness, cleanliness and safety.
+The school expects that uniform should always be well presented, i.e. clean, neat and tidy.

+c)Punctuality

+Pupils are expected to be in school each day by 8.45am - recurring lateness may be subject to sanction.
 All pupils are required to be present in assembly and at registration unless specifically excused.
+Punctuality is also essential throughout the school day in order for learning to proceed effectively.

+d)Sickness in school

-Punctuality is also essential throughout the school day in order for learning to proceed effectively. - d) Sickness in school If your child is sick in school, they are expected to report to their class teacher who will direct them to sick bay where they will be seen by the School Nurse.
+If your child is sick in school, they are expected to report to their class teacher who will direct them to the Concourse Office where they will be seen by the School Nurse.
 Should it be deemed necessary, you will be contacted.
-Pupils should not make their own arrangements to be collected owing to illness. - e) Absence for complete days must be explained in a letter to the Form Tutor which must be handed in on the day of return.
+Pupils should not make their own arrangements to be collected owing to illness.

+- e)Absence for complete days must be explained in a letter to the Form Tutor which must be handed in on the day of return.
 Permission for absence for routine matters such as attendance at a hospital appointment which cannot be arranged outside school hours can be sought in advance from a Vice Principal at the school.
-The appropriate 'Exeat' card will then be issued and should be produced on request to classroom teachers. - f) Details of absences are monitored by the school.
-Exceptional and/or unexplained absence may be referred to and considered by the Educational Welfare Officer of The Education Authority.

-- g) Pupils may be required to attend school on Saturday morning either for games or for an activity. - h) No pupil may leave the school premises during school hours without permission.
+The appropriate 'Exeat' card will then be issued and should be produced on request to classroom teachers. - f)Details of absences are monitored by the school.
+Exceptional and/or unexplained absence may be referred to and considered by the Educational Welfare Officer of The Education Authority. - g)Pupils may be required to attend school on Saturday morning either for games or for an activity. - h)No pupil may leave the school premises during school hours without permission.
 This permission may be obtained from a Vice Principal upon the production of a letter from parents and/or a valid medical appointment card.
 An 'Exeat' card will then be issued to provide proof that such permission has been given and should be retained to show members of staff.
-At lunch time the only pupils who may leave the school premises are those who have a letter from parents to permit them to go home for lunch or Sixth Form pupils who, by concession, are permitted to leave school at lunch time. - i) Adherence to agreed timetables Individual timetables are agreed with Year Heads and electronically stored.
+At lunch time the only pupils who may leave the school premises are those who have a letter from parents to permit them to go home for lunch or Sixth Form pupils who, by concession, are permitted to leave school at lunch time. - i)Adherence to agreed timetables Individual timetables are agreed with Year Heads and electronically stored.
 Pupils must adhere strictly to their timetables unless temporary or permanent alterations have been approved.
-There are no 'free' periods and all pupils have a designated place to be during each period. - j) Bounds These are specified in the "School Rules" section 26.
+There are no 'free' periods and all pupils have a designated place to be during each period.

+j)Bounds

+These are specified in the "Code of Conduct" section 26 (page 27 of this booklet).
 Variations from time to time are posted on the Notice Board and/or announced in assembly.
-Rules about 'bounds' must be observed. - k) Wilful or Careless Damage to school property must be paid for by the pupil(s) concerned. - l) Behaviour in class should be co-operative and conducive to the effective learning of all pupils and teaching by all staff.
+Rules about 'bounds' must be observed.

+- k) Wilful or Careless Damage to school property must be paid for by the pupil(s) concerned. - l)Behaviour in class should be co-operative and conducive to the effective learning of all pupils and teaching by all staff.
 Disruptive behaviour will be subject to sanctions after an initial warning.